s9e/xenforo-ext-media-sites/NOTES.md

      - Hidden in a spoiler → `isInRange()`
      - Hidden behind the sticky header, or a footer
  - After scrolling up to a previous post, expanding a quote block should not cause a quoted embed to be resized upwards.
 This is addressed in `refresh()`.
  - When using an intradocument link to a previous post, dynamically-sized embeds should not expand upwards.
-This is addressed via a `navigate` event.
+This is addressed via a `navigate` event by resetting the last scrolling position to 0.
+Smooth programmatic scrolling (e.g. `window.scrollTo`) may cause the scrolling handler to update the last scrolling position as it scrolls up, and cause the loader to think the user is manually scrolling up but the fact the scrolling handler is debounced and only triggers after ~32 ms of inactivity helps.

 #### Page load timeline